rgdd/ctor/proposals/relay/zero-bounce.md

 ## On new SFO
 When a new SFO is sent over a circuit to the CTR's API:
-1. Check if at most `m` [order: 1-10] SFOs have already been sent over this circuit, otherwise return an error and stop.
+1. Return an error and stop if an SFO was already received on this circuit.
 2. Verify that the SFO contains necessary SCTs in accordance to Tor's CT policy, otherwise return an error and stop.
 3. Check the SCT cache using the first (byte order) SCT in the SFO, if hit,